MultiphaseFlowLab/MHIT36/README.md

 * 2048 x 768 x 576   |  16 x A100 64 GB     | 127 ms/iter
 * 3456 x 1296 x 960  |  16 x A100 64 GB     | 720 ms/iter

-*Phase-field introduces about 20% of overhead compared to NS only *Max resolution tested: 4096^3
+* Phase-field introduces about 20% of overhead compared to NS only
+* Max resolution tested: 4096^3
-*Max number of GPUs used: 512 (Leonardo) and 1024 (MN5)
+* Max number of GPUs used: 512 (Leonardo) and 1024 (MN5)

 ## Validation

-Benchamrk present in [VanRees2021](https://www.sciencedirect.com/science/article/abs/pii/S0021999110006467) and in [Costa2018](https://www.sciencedirect.com/science/article/pii/S089812211830405X).
+Benchamrk present in [VanRees2021](https://www.sciencedirect.com/science/article/abs/pii/S0021999110006467) and [Costa2018](https://www.sciencedirect.com/science/article/pii/S089812211830405X).

 Time evolution of the viscous dissipation: